YufanWu147/YufanWu147.github.io/index.md

 title: "Home"
 ---

 I am a first-year Ph.D. student at MD Anderson UT Health Houston Graduate School of Biomedical Sciences.
+Currently I am doing rotation at Dr. Wenyi Wang's laboratory at MD Anderson.

 Prior to my Ph.D. study, I was an Associate Computational Biologist at Dr. Vijay Kuchroo's laboratory at Brigham and Women's Hospital.
 I received my M.S. in Health Data Science at Harvard T.H.
 Chan School of Public Health and B.S. in Applied Statistics at Central University of Finance and Economics in Beijing.